Astros vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has recorded 98 hits with 24 doubles, two triples, 11 home runs and 33 walks.
-He has driven in 55 runs with seven stolen bases.
+- Semien has 98 hits with 24 doubles, two triples, 11 home runs, 34 walks and 55 RBI.
+He's also stolen seven bases.

 Semien Recent Games